IMPORTANT INFORMATION REGARDING MONTHLY PRESCRIPTIONS

 - Telephone your local pharmacy to order your prescription.
 Pharmacy numbers can be found here.

-- GP Online Services - If you would like to use thi option you must complete the relevant paperwork beforehand.
+- GP Online Services - If you would like to use this option, you must complete the relevant paperwork beforehand.
 You will ideally need to provide two forms of identification, one of which must be photographic.
 You can collect the relevant forms from reception or download them below.
 The forms must then be returned to reception with your identification.
 Once we have received your application we will register your e-mail address and you will automatically be sent a unique username and password to enable you to access online services.
 If you would like to discuss the registration process or any part of online services please contact Jonathan on 01822 616199.
 Further information can be found here

 There is an independent pharmacy on the premises to dispense your medication or you can of course take the prescription to any other pharmacy of your choice.
 Please allow three working days for your prescription to be completed.